Welcome to G7uk.com

 PhotoScape: free graphics software.
 The filters section is particularly worth a look.
 It has effects for creating an 'antique' look, darkening skies and some above-average art effects.

-Pixia: much as I love Photoshop, I find that it's sluggish when I'm drawing quickly with my graphics tablet.
-Even though I have a fast PC, circles can end up with a straight edge!
-So I was on the look out for some software that was a bit more nimble...
-I tried out a couple of promising-looking free packages and found that Pixia worked best for me.
-Lines are silky smooth when sketching and I can create something that looks like a real pencil drawing.
+Pixia: good for drawing with my graphics tablet.
+Lines are silky smooth and I can create something that looks like a real pencil drawing.
 Pixia includes layers, transparency and various tools, though not an airbrush.
 I've listed some other free painting programs here.

 S7Raw: nice free software for working with RAW image files from Fujifilm FinePix digital cameras.